RocketMan/zookeeper/docs/Playlists.md

   * date
   * id
+  * user
   * match(event)

-`date` may have the value 'onNow', which returns the curently on-air playlist, if any.
+`date` may have the value 'onNow', which returns the curently on-air playlist, if any.  `user` may have the value 'self' for the currently authenticated user.
 The 'match' keyword indicates a full-text search against artist, album, or label of any spin.

+The query string parameter `deleted=1` may be supplied to return only deleted but not yet purged playlists.
+In this case, the `expires` property will be set for each playlist in the response.

 Pagination is supported only for match.
 Sorting is not supported.